calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 end
 ```

-Now we runout test again and get `The action 'index' could not be found for Api::V1::ItemsController`.
+Now we run our test again and get `The action 'index' could not be found for Api::V1::ItemsController`.
 An 'action' simply means a method within the controller.
 To that effect, when we directed our route in the routes file to `items#index` we call `items#index` a controller-action.

 So let's add the index action to our controller and then run our test again.